IzzyOrIsHeNot/EWGameofDrones/EWGODs/Unity/README.md

 - SensorPreview (has SensorPreview.cs attached.
 Manages the preview visual on screen)
 - Vertical Rotation Indicator (has VerticalRotationPreview.cs attached. displays an indicator of the vertical rotation of the selected sensor)
   - Arrow (the arrow that is pointed by the Vertical Rotation Indicator)
-- QuitListener (has QuitListener.cs attached. listens for ESC to be pressed then opens the quit confirmation sub-menu)
+- BackListener (has BackToCageButton.cs attached. listens for ESC to be pressed returns to previous scene)

 ## **SensorReadings**